-The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2020).
-In addition we have outlined these responsibilities in Appendix D.
+The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2020 and January 2021).
+In addition, we have outlined these responsibilities in Appendix D.

-12. Safer Recruitment See our separate policy.
+12. Safer Recruitment

 Our school operates safer recruitment procedures including making sure that: